-A safe use for human health and the environment is identified only for small scale surface disinfection by professional users, by ready-to-use wiping applications.
+A safe use for human health and the environment is identified only for small scale surface disinfection by professional users using ready-to-use impregnated wipes in areas not accessible to toddlers.

 2.2.
 Exclusion, substitution and POP criteria

 2.2.1.
 Exclusion and substitution criteria